CadQuery/cadquery/doc/free-func.rst

     result = s.moved((-3*r, 0, 0), (3*r, 0, 0))

-The code above builds non-trivial object by sequentially constructing individual faces, assembling them into a solid and finally generating a pattern.
+The code above builds a non-trivial object by sequentially constructing individual faces, assembling them into a solid and finally generating a pattern.

 It begins with defining few edges.